joeherwig/portable-sim-panels/README.md

 * Inside the new `node-simconnect` directory (or `node-modules/node-simconnect`), create a folder named `SimConnect` and copy the two folders `inc` and `lib` from the SimConnect SDK installation over to the new directory.
 These should include `SimConnect.h` and `SimConnect.lib`, respectively.
 * From the `node-simconnect` directory, run `npm install`
 * If everything went well you should be able to run the simple example program: by running `npm start`.

+### Config
+Underneath the `public/panels/` folder there are several panels available for your needs.
+The portable-sim-panels tool is able to load the appropriate settings regarding the monitored variables based on the loaded vehicle.
+If you didn't define a vehicle specific panel, it tries to load a suitable fallback-panel eg. for "single engine piston" or "multi engine turbine" etc.

 ### Use
 Start your Simulator and you will reach the example panel at [http://localhost:8080/panels/1EP/](http://localhost:8080/panels/1EP/)